genner-lab/catfish-pharyngeal-jaws/README.md

 File: specimens used.xlsx - Database of specimens used with CT parameters.
 ****Phylogeny

+File: sequences used.csv - Sequences extracted from the NCBI database and used to produce the phylogeny.

 File: Rhinelepinae1.txt - Constraint for the subfamily, Rhinelepinae.

 File: partition.txt - Partition document for each gene.